$\textit{Ab Initio}$ Exact Calculation of Strongly Correlated Nucleonic Matter

-Our results show that perturbative methods like MBPT(3) severely overestimate the binding energy of SNM with the $\Delta$-less N$^2$LO interaction compared to FCIQMC results.
-The non-perturbative IMSRG(2), while yielding a fortuitous saturation point near the empirical value, is still in disagreement with the FCIQMC benchmark.
-This highlights a critical issue that the many-body uncertainty arising from methodological truncations can be so large, especially for harder interactions, that it completely obscures the true properties of the underlying Hamiltonian.
-Here the discrepancy between FCIQMC and other methods is significantly larger than that using the $\Delta$-full force, demonstrating that the high-order correlations become increasingly important for hard nuclear forces.
-This finding underscores an important message to the field: to reliably assess the quality of a chiral interaction and to make credible progress in solving the long-standing saturation problem, it is necessary to improve the truncation schemes of existing post-Hartree-Fock methods.
+Since FCIQMC incorporates correlations to all orders, the discrepancy between FCIQMC and other methods provides quantitative evidence for the crucial role of high-order many-body correlations.
+As illustrated in Fig.~\ref{fig:eos_emn}(b), the energy contribution from the missing correlations is about 10 MeV around saturation and about 40 MeV at 2.0$\rho_0$.
+This informs us that SNM is much more strongly-correlated than expected at higher densities.
+The results also demonstrated that the high-order correlations become strikingly important for hard nuclear forces.
+The high-order contribution is so large that it could be more significant than the $\chi$EFT truncation uncertainty~\cite{Epelbaum2015,PhysRevC.93.044002,PhysRevC.98.014002,q3vn-8y8s} at high densities.
+This finding underscores an important message to the field: to reliably assess the quality of a chiral interaction and to make credible progress in solving the long-standing saturation problem~\cite{PhysRevC.58.1804,LEJEUNE200045,PhysRevC.83.031301,MACHLEIDT2024104117,HEBELER20211}, it is necessary to improve the truncation schemes of existing post-Hartree-Fock methods.
 In this respect, FCIQMC is useful to disentangle the potential deficiencies of a nuclear Hamiltonian from the many-body approximations.

 \textit{Summary.\textemdash} In this Letter, we introduce the state-of-the-art FCIQMC method for \textit{ab initio} studies of infinite nuclear matter.
-By stochastically sampling in the complete many-body Hilbert space, FCIQMC can include full many-body correlations, circumventing both the truncation errors of methods like CC and IMSRG.
+By stochastically sampling in the complete many-body Hilbert space, FCIQMC can include full many-body correlations, circumventing the truncation errors of expansion methods like CC, IMSRG and ADC-SCGF.
 FCIQMC also provides a solution to the notorious sign problem in QMC methods and avoids the fixed-node biases of other QMC approaches.
+The wave functions are directly sampled in FCIQMC, facilitating the calculations of various observables.
 This work establishes FCIQMC as a rigorous benchmarking tool for infinite nuclear matter, which is one of the most challenging strongly correlated systems in nature.